n1ru4l/envelop/packages/plugins/depth-limit/README.md

 ## `@envelop/depth-limit`

-This plugins uses [`graphql-depth-limit`](https://www.npmjs.com/package/graphql-depth-limit) in order to limit the deptch of executed selection sets (by injecting a new GraphQL validation rule into your exection).
+This plugins uses [`graphql-depth-limit`](https://www.npmjs.com/package/graphql-depth-limit) in order to limit the depth of executed selection sets (by injecting a new GraphQL validation rule into your execution).

 ## Getting Started